UMAprotocol/docs/docs/getting-started/welcome.md

 ## For UMA Tokenholders

-If you are interested in the UMA project token, please read this [section](uma-tokenholders/uma-holders.md) to learn more about the role of the UMA project token in the DVM and the rights and responsibilities of UMA project token holders.
+If you are interested in the UMA project token, please read this [section](uma-tokenholders/uma-holders.md) to learn more about the role of the UMA project token in the DVM and the rights and responsibilities of UMA project tokenholders.

 ## Contact Us